GradPower: Powering Gradients for Faster Language Model Pre-Training: Conclusion

-For future work, it would be interesting to investigate why AdamPower exhibits particular potential for MoE models and \texttt{wsd} LR scheduler.
+For future work, it would be interesting to investigate why AdamWPower exhibits particular potential for MoE models and \texttt{wsd} LR scheduler.
 Experimentally, exploring the applicability of GradPower beyond LLMs, as well as its integration with other optimizers, could further extend its impact.
+In addition, developing a dynamic schedule for the GradPower exponent $p$, adapted to the evolving SNR throughout training, presents both a challenging and a potentially valuable direction.